Muhammara, Low FODMAP

 As mentioned before, this muhammara is completely Irritable Bowel Syndrome (IBS) friendly!
 Store-bought (or traditional) muhammara contains chili pepper (SPICY!) and garlic.
 This is often a trigger for IBS-symptoms, and we want to prevent that!

-Walnuts are one of the few completely low FODMAP nuts.
-You can eat as many of them as you like, without triggering any IBS-symptoms.
+Walnuts are one of the few low FODMAP nuts.
+You can eat a pretty big portion (135g), without triggering any IBS-symptoms.
 They are the base of this muhammara, and they provide anti-inflammatory omega-3 fatty acids and are a source of fiber.

 In this recipe, I used grilled bell peppers from a jar.
 This makes the recipe a whole lot faster!
 The only downside to these peppers from a jar is that it contains some sugar.
 Make sure to drain the peppers well, so there will be the least amount of sugar.